 Chuck Kirchner is a photographer and workshop leader based in Tucson, Arizona (having recently relocated from Bainbridge Island, Washington.
 His subjects include rituals, dance, spirituality, and world cultures.
 The range of photographs represents the spirit of the places Chuck has had the privilege of visiting over the years and the people met along the way.
 The challenge for the photographer is to convey the emotional sense of being there - from serene and solemn to sensual and exuberant.
 Chuck’s photographs have the ability to capture the season, the sensations, the memories and, most importantly, the spirit of place and of life.
 The tools of the trade involve technical acumen, artistic vision, patience, good timing, and, of course, a bit (or lot) of serendipity.

-His photographs have been exhibited in numerous venues in the Puget Sound area, including the new Bainbridge Island Museum of Art and the juried Edmonds Art Festival, and is included in the new "River Flow" Traveling Show sponsored by the Grunewald Guild.
+His photographs have been exhibited in numerous venues in the Puget Sound area, including the new Bainbridge Island Museum of Art, the Edmonds (WA) Art Festival, and is included in the new "River Flow" Traveling Show sponsored by the Grunewald Guild.
 He has been published in Popular Photography and the Alaska/Horizon Airlines magazines.
-He leads photography workshops both locally and nationally (Ghost Ranch at Abiquiu, New Mexico in 2014 and again in October 2016), as well as one-on-one mentoring sessions, on a variety of topics including digital workflow, composition and creativity, travel photography, and the spiritual dimension of photography.
+He has led photography workshops on Bainbridge Island, at Grunewald Guild (Plain, WA), St. Andrew's House (Union, WA), and Ghost Ranch (Abiquiu, NM) as well as offering one-on-one mentoring sessions, on a variety of topics including digital workflow, composition and creativity, travel photography, and the spiritual dimension of photography.